 Why Advertising on Pinterest Should be Your New Year’s Resolution

 With “New Year, New Me” mentality in full swing and advertisers in planning mode for 2019, January is the perfect month for brands to kick off their 2019 campaigns.
-One platform they should definitely add to their list?
+One platform they should definitely add to their social media list?
 Pinterest.

 It’s no secret that Pinterest users are big time planners.
 Pinners tend to start searching for seasonal or event-related products early.
 What’s astounding is Pinterest reports that 77 percent of weekly Pinners have discovered a new brand or product on Pinterest, according to a November 2018 GfK Pinterest Path to Purchase Study.
 This makes Pinterest an unmatched hot spot for advertisers to reach consumers during a prime planning period—right when they’re starting to look.